 Plants + Art in the Short North

-Enjoy some southern goodness at Boxwood Biscuits in the Short North, or take a short jaunt over to Harrison West for some Katalina’s Original Pancake Balls™!
-Then, hit up Columbus favorite Fox in the Snow in Italian Village for post-brunch coffee or pastries.
+Enjoy some out-of-the-box breakfast in Harrison West for some Katalina’s Original Pancake Balls™!
+Then, hit up the Columbus favorite Fox in the Snow in Italian Village for post-brunch coffee or pastries.
 If you’re enjoying your date on a Sunday, head to the Columbus Museum of Art (located south in the Discovery District) for a leisurely stroll through a wide range of fascinating pieces – the museum offers free general admission on Sundays!
 Or, enjoy the very short walk from Fox in the Snow to STUMP, a beautiful plants shop.
 Whether you have a green thumb or not so much, taking in STUMP's array of beautiful greenery is sure to be a relaxing and enjoyable end to your morning.

 Brunch + Books in German Village

 You can’t go wrong with a brunch date planned in German Village!
 Start with Lindey’s classy and delicious surf ‘n’ turf brunch selections.
 Next, walk over to the famous Book Loft – even if you don’t consider yourself a book nerd, the Book Loft’s 32 rooms literally have something for everyone.
 Once you spend some time exploring, warm up with coffee from Stauf’s Coffee Roasters next door, or run right down the street for a unique European treat from Pistacia Vera.